 Could this mean millions of parents and grandparents will default on these loans?
 Since it is government-related debt, the state will always get its money back: Tax refunds can be seized, Social Security payments can be garnished, and the state adds fees and late charges.
 You also cannot be discharged in bankruptcy.
 But one-quarter of Americans between 65 and 74 are delinquent on other student loan debts – that figure shoots up to half for those 75 and older.

 A Permanent Trend

 The Government Accountability Office published a similar report in 2014, finding that the number of seniors over 65 with student loan debt quadrupled to 706,000 households since 2004.
 AARP Public Policy Institute does not anticipate any relief in sight, and the organization expects this to be a long-term trend, even for millennial graduates when they hit their elderly years.

 Education continues to get more expensive as the years go by.
 This is the fault of the government because its guaranteed loans enable universities and colleges to jack up the cost of tuition, which is used to invest in opulent campuses, immense faculty and administrative sizes, and superfluous classes (seriously, who needs to study “demystifying the hipster” in this economy?).

 No one will argue the fact that higher education is in a shambles.
 From safe spaces to flee from alternative opinions to censoring voices on campus, post-secondary education in the West has turned into the laughingstock of the world.
 It shouldn’t come as a surprise when the Chinese and Japanese become our overlords in the coming decades.
-It’s tragic to think that retirees are wasting the best years of their lives to fund this geopolitical shift and their grandchildrens’ indoctrination in leftist groupthink.We value your comments!
-Please weigh in on our comment section below.
+It’s tragic to think that retirees are wasting the best years of their lives to fund this geopolitical shift and their grandchildrens’ indoctrination in leftist groupthink.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com